jhbrown-veradept/gophercon22-parser-combinators/README.md

   Now modify all of the parser-generating and combining functions to return various structs implementing the interface.
 The debugger should show a stack of method calls on specific struct types now.
 Is it more clear?
 (Let me know, I haven't yet tried this myself.)

-# Feedback appreciated
+# Feedback appreciated, but no PRs please.

-I'd be very grateful for any feedback, comments, or questions.
+I'd be very grateful for any feedback, comments, or questions -- DM me, or opoen an issue.

+I am not accepting PRs to this repo, please don't submit them, I will just close them.